projectsveltos/sveltosctl/README.md

 +-------------------------------------+--------------------------+-----------+----------------+----------+------------------------------------+
 ```

+To see Sveltos CLI for snapshot in action, have a look at this [video](https://youtu.be/yUms9gxh_n8)

 ### rollback

 Rollback is when a previous configuration snapshot is used to replace the current configuration deployed by ClusterProfiles.
 This can be done on the granularity of:.